WeAreMahsaAmini/Core/README.md

 ## How to contribute?

 > **Note**

-> # For safety reasons you may consider not using your personal Github or Discord account.
 >
 > 🚨 For safety reasons you may consider not using your personal Github or Discord account.
 >